Trade directory · Kahului metro · Hawaii

 5

-Upon approval, receive license valid for 2 years.
-Maintain continuing education (16 hours per renewal cycle) and renew before expiration to avoid penalties.
+Upon approval, receive license certificate valid for 2 years with 16-hour continuing education requirement for renewal

 § D · Field notes